shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 *CREEEEAK.
 PFFING!* “Darkness.”
 Mudrich stuck an arm inside.
 “I can’t see anything.”

 “Hold on, get your arm out of there.”
-Ersie put on the boots, and shed her wolf skin.
+Ersie put on the boots and shed her wolf skin.
 She laid under the blanket, out of view of anyone else.
 She didn’t latch the boots though.

 “I think I found something.”